Frequently Asked Questions

 The standby mode is used when you are spending time away from home, such as on holiday, with family, in hospital or respite care.

-The main reason for putting the alarm on standby is to keep our records updated about your situation.
-It also helps to avoid bothering you with daily call follow ups or alarm testing.
+The main reason for putting the alarm on standby is to keep our records updated about your situation, and to avoid disturbing you and your contacts unnecessarily.

 While the alarm is on standby, your monthly monitoring fees still apply as the service remains active.
 If you press your pendant while on standby, MePACS will still receive the signal and ask if you need help.